chef-boneyard/netapp_e-cookbook/README.md

 This resource has the following attributes:

 * `name` string.
 Required, name_attribute.
 The user-label to assign to the new consistency group.
 * `storage_system` IP address string.
-Required IP address of the storage system being managed by the proxy.
+Required.
+IP address of the storage system being managed by the proxy.

 ### Example ###
 Set default attributes in attributes/default.rb